letoram/cat9/README.md

 The later steps then has been a migration toggle in the previous arcan terminal emulator that allows a switch over to scripts with embedded Lua based bindings to the TUI API and its widgets.
-This is LASH.
+This later mode and support scripts is what we refer to as Lash.
+Lash in turn is too barebones to be useful, and a set of user scripts are plugged in, Cat9 is one such set.